Skip to content

 out

 Output array to store the result in.
-If not provided, a new array is created.
+Only valid for non-Ragged input.

 Returns